rclone/rclone/docs/content/flags.md

       --hidrive-client-id string                            OAuth Client Id
       --hidrive-client-secret string                        OAuth Client Secret
       --hidrive-disable-fetching-member-count               Do not fetch number of objects in directories unless it is absolutely necessary
-      --hidrive-encoding MultiEncoder                       The encoding for the backend (default Slash,Dot) --hidrive-endpoint string                             Endpoint for the service (default "https://api.hidrive.strato.com/2.1")
+      --hidrive-encoding Encoding                           The encoding for the backend (default Slash,Dot) --hidrive-endpoint string                             Endpoint for the service (default "https://api.hidrive.strato.com/2.1")
       --hidrive-root-prefix string                          The root/parent folder for all paths (default "/") --hidrive-scope-access string                         Access permissions that rclone should use when requesting access from HiDrive (default "rw")